RichardsonColin/NextJS-playground/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out [Vercel's Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+### Netlify

+Netlify is another platform that accommodates seamless Next.js deployments.

+Check out [Netlify's Next.js deployment documentation](https://www.netlify.com/blog/2020/11/30/how-to-deploy-next.js-sites-to-netlify/) for more details.